History of Sunderland A.F.C.: 2008–present

 Irish-American tycoon Ellis Short completed a full takeover of the club from the Irish Drumaville Consortium, and Steve Bruce was announced as the new manager on 3 June 2008.

 After being named Sunderland's Young Player of the Year for two consecutive seasons, at the end of the 2010–11 season, Jordan Henderson was transferred to Liverpool F.C., where he went on to become captain and win the Champions League.

 Despite signing numerous new players before the 2012–13 season, Sunderland endured a difficult start to the season, with their first victory not coming until late September against Wigan.
 Despite the £5 million signing of Danny Graham in January, Sunderland suffered a further slump, taking just 3 points from eight games, and with the threat of relegation looming, manager Martin O'Neill was sacked on 30 March, following a 1–0 home defeat by Manchester United.
-Paolo Di Canio was announced has his replacement the following day, bringing his own backroom staff.
+Paolo Di Canio was announced as his replacement the following day, bringing his own backroom staff.
 The appointment prompted the immediate resignation of club Vice Chairman David Miliband due to Di Canio's "past political statements".
 The appointment of Di Canio also sparked opposition from the Durham Miners' Association, which threatened to remove one of its mining banners from Sunderland's Stadium of Light, which is built on the former site of the Wearmouth Colliery, as a symbol of its anger over the appointment.
 The background to the opposition was past statements made by Di Canio supporting Fascism.

 In his first season, Paolo Di Canio succeeded in keeping Sunderland in the Premier League, but the 2013–14 season proved to be less of a success, and Di Canio was sacked after picking up just one point in five league games.
-On 8 October 2013 when Gus Poyet was appointed manager of Sunderland.
+On 8 October 2013 Gus Poyet was appointed manager of Sunderland.

-Poyet took over at Sunderland during the 2013-14 Premier League campaign.
 Although he had a rough start to his tenure as Sunderland manager, suffering a 4–0 defeat to Swansea in his first match in charge, Poyet ended up securing Premier League safety in the penultimate game of the season.
 He also took Sunderland to the League Cup Final in the same season, defeating Manchester United in penalty kicks in the semi-finals.
 These achievements earned Poyet a new two-year contract with the club on 28 May 2014.